auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

 Where
 Het: heterozygous mutation
-HomComHet: compound heterozygous mutations (I didn't decide on this abbreviation)
+HomComHet: compound heterozygous mutations
-Hom: homozygous mutations
+Hom: homozygous mutation

-These are listed once for the total varaint count of a gene, then listed again for the number of samples containing significant variants for that gene.
+These columns are listed once for the total variant count of a gene, then listed again for the number of samples containing significant variants for that gene.
 Because a single sample may contribute several variants, these numbers can be very different.

+At this point, you need to choose a header or set of headers that you want to work with.
+Generally, my previous work focused on "Total_Missense", "Total_Deleterious", "Total_LoF" for samples (the second set of columns).
+This decision focuses on the number of samples contributing variants to a gene.

+Once this decision is made, you need to use this column to filter out all genes that do not have a p-value above your significance threshold.
+The threshold we used was 2.5E-6.
+This was achieved by dividing 0.05 (a normal p-value threshold) by 20,000 (the approximate number of human genes).
+Thus, this value is corrected for multiple testing.